TwitchPlaysPokemon/pokecat/pokesetspec.md

   : Defaults to `null` (no item).
 The Pokémon's held item.
 Can either be an item name or an item number.
 Can also be a *list of items* (e.g. `[Chesto Berry, Poison Barb]`) to let RNG decide.

 **displayname**
-  : *Recommended not to use*.
-Defaults to the species' name modified to include eventual form names.
+  : Defaults to the species' name modified to include eventual form names.
 For example:
     - Deoxys in attack form would get the display name "Deoxys Attack"
     - Unown in A-Form would get the display name "Unown A"
     - Arceus with the Multitype-ability the item Flame Plate (although not technically a form) would get the display name "Arceus Fire".
+    - Any shiny Pokémon would get ` (Shiny)` appended
     Specifying a custom displayname overwrites the generated one.

 **happiness**